Family world travel, it is possible!

 How do we fund the long term stuff?
 Extreme Budget Travel!

 We aren’t particularly rich, there is no inheritance, company to sell or big investments.
-I haven’t worked for the last 5 years and my husband doesn’t earn that much as a chef.
+I haven’t worked since I became a mum and my husband doesn’t earn that much as a chef.
 We travel as cheap as we can to keep us travelling longer.
 Find our tips on family budget travel here.

 That’s not say we don’t mix it up, we love all kinds of travel, but to keep going for a year or more, extreme budgeting is required.
 We’re not talking a 2 week break here!

-Staying in Asia on a tiny budget for years would have been easy, but we inadvertently made it to the UK and then the USA via a Trans-Atlantic cruise.
+Staying in Asia on a tiny budget for years would have been easy, but we inadvertently made it to the UK and then the USA via a Trans-Atlantic cruise (oops!).
 Our budget got a lot bigger.

-We sold everything, including the car, all that’s left is a few boxes.
-We don’t miss any of it.
+We sold everything all that’s left is a few boxes.
+We don’t miss any of it and probably never will.

-The blog is bring in some money through advertising ( don’t hate us for running adverts) to top us up and we have a small rental income on our home.
+The blog is bring in some money through advertising ( don’t hate us for running adverts) and we have a small rental income on our home.

 We can give you some ideas to help you in raising the money for long-term travel.
 It’s hard, but it is achievable.
 There are tons of budgeting tools available online for free (such as Intuit’s tax estimator) that make planning a trip financially feasible.